SiriusNEO/fscape/README.md

 ```
 cd: move in the fs
-ls: check the files in current room.
+ls: check in current room.
 cat: chat with others.
 echo: write secret words to exit.
 ```